It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - In Just Like Heaven, it turns out that Elizabeth (Lauren in the book) is actually in a coma, and the protagonists have to get her 'ghost' back into her body before the hospital takes her off life support.

 - Ghost Dad involves Bill Cosby's character, apparently a ghost, actually being in a coma at the end.
+His daughter also becomes a ghost after being knocked unconscious, albeit briefly.
+The ability is said to be genetic.

 - The Dresden Files